Prago2001/chess-insights/project-progress/team029progress.md

 ##### 6.3 Risks and Mitigation Strategies
 Three risks warrant active monitoring in the second half of the project:

-**Classification accuracy ceiling.** BBecause Elo tier boundaries are fuzzy (e.g., 1598 vs. 1602 in different tiers), exact-tier accuracy may have a ceiling, so we will test the ensemble, improve features with engine evaluations, or shift to Elo regression or two-tier classification if needed [2,3].
+**Classification accuracy ceiling.** Because Elo tier boundaries are fuzzy (e.g., 1598 vs. 1602 in different tiers), exact-tier accuracy may have a ceiling, so we will test the ensemble, improve features with engine evaluations, or shift to Elo regression or two-tier classification if needed [2,3].

 **Quality of heuristic accuracy features.** Because centipawn loss and blunder rates are heuristic approximations without engine analysis, we will test whether running Stockfish on a stratified sample improves feature quality and model performance within available compute time [12].